echosa/echosa.github.io/_posts/2011-11-01-weve-created-monster-and-its-call-zf.md

 categories: [blog]
 tags: [emacs, php, zf-mode]
 ---
-Ok, so it's been quite a while since I've posted anything here.
+OK, so it's been quite a while since I've posted anything here.
 I've been busy.
 Sue me.
 However, I've been busy writing php apps with zf-mode.
 Why, you may ask?
 Because 1.) it's awesome, 2.)
 I'm testing it for bugs, and 3.) its the single most useful emacs mode I've ever used.
 <!--more-->
 Here's the exciting part: I think we're getting really close to a release!
 I still don't have a date, but it's definitely coming.
 Prepare yourselves; this is not the little zf-mode you knew before.
 Here's just a few of the new abilities you can look forward to: